 Making Monthly Payments With a Credit Card

 Unfortunately, it’s not possible to make your monthly payments with your credit card.
 Most credit card issuers limit the ability to pay your card balances to funds drawn from a bank account.
-This is to limit their risk; card issuers want to know you’ll be able to pay off your debts, not simply transfer them elsewhere.
+This is to limit their risk (while it also protects you); card issuers want to know you’ll be able to pay off your debts, not simply transfer them elsewhere.

 Although banks want to know you can pay off your debts, it is still possible to transfer debt from one card account to another.
 You can do this with a balance transfer.

 Balance transfers can be a useful option, especially if your bank offers you a limited-term 0% APR on the transferred balance.
 Some credit cards offer this as an option when you’ve first opened your card account.
 Balance transfers can also be available on your existing cards, with variable rates as decided by your bank.